Story by Sarah Sabatke

 “I have loved comedy … for as long as I can remember,” she says.
 “I’ve always loved making people laugh.”

-MU has three comedy organizations: MU Improv, Comedy Wars and Battlewhale.
+MU has three comedy organizations: MU Improv, Fishbowl Stand Up and Battlewhale.
 Battlewhale is based on sketch comedy, meaning members write original scenes — similar to what would be seen on Saturday Night Live — before memorizing and performing them.

 Being a member of Battlewhale is a large time commitment, similar to a three-credit hour class, Broughton says.